spilornis-ng/general-scripts/README.md

 # general-scripts
-Some general scripts for processing short-read NGS data
+Some general scripts for processing short-read NGS data.
+Will be updated and reorganized shortly.